 Assumed Risk.
 We define assumed risk as activities where we deliberately take risk against our capital base, including underwriting risks and other quantifiable risks such as credit risk and market risk as they relate to investments, ceded reinsurance credit risk and strategic investment risk, each of which can be analyzed in substantial part through quantitative tools and techniques.
 Of these, we believe underwriting risk to be the most material to us.
 In order to understand, monitor, quantify and proactively assess underwriting risk, we seek to develop and deploy appropriate tools to estimate the comparable expected returns on potential business opportunities and the impact that such incremental business could have on our overall risk profile.
 The tools and methods to seek to achieve these objectives are described in Part I., Item 1.
-Business, Underwriting and Enterprise Risk Management in our Annual Report Form 10-K for the year ended December 31, 2017 ("Form 10-K").
+Business, Underwriting and Enterprise Risk Management in our Annual Report Form 10-K for the year ended December 31, 2018 ("Form 10-K").
 Embedded within our consideration of assumed risk is our management of our aggregate, consolidated risk profile.
 In part through the utilization of REMS© and our other systems and procedures, we analyze our in-force aggregate assumed risk portfolio on a daily basis.
 We believe this capability helps us to manage our aggregate exposures and to rigorously analyze and evaluate individual proposed transactions in the context of our in-force portfolio.
 This aggregation process captures line of business, segment and corporate risk profiles, calculates internal and external capital tests and explicitly models ceded reinsurance.
 Generally, additional data is added quarterly to our aggregate risk framework to reflect updated or new information or estimates relating to matters such as interest rate risk, credit risk, capital adequacy and liquidity.
 This information is used in day-to-day decision making for underwriting, investments and operations and is also reviewed quarterly from both a unit level and consolidated financial position perspective.
 We also regularly assess, monitor and review our regulatory risk capital and related constraints.

 Reserve Risk is a subcomponent of assumed risk.
 We define reserve risk as the risks related to our reserve for net claims and claim expenses, including the amount, both absolute and relative, of our outstanding reserve for net claims and claim expenses, and the impact of economic, social, legal and regulatory matters.
 Our reserve for net claims and claim expenses is subject to significant uncertainty and has the potential to develop adversely in future periods.
 While reserve risk may increase in both absolute terms and relative to its overall consideration in our ERM framework, we employ robust resources, procedures and technology to identify, understand, quantify and manage this risk.
-Our reserving methodologies and sensitivities for each respective line of business described in "Part II.
-Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations".